gshipley/Klay/README.md

   - Desktop Entries
 - Main library cover grid with animated cover support (`.gif`, animated `.webp`)
 - Game details page with backdrop, metadata, and quick actions
-- SteamGridDB + IGDB integration for covers and metadata
+- SteamGridDB + IGDB integration for covers and metadata (Users have to provide their own API keys)
 - Playtime display on game cards when available from importer sources
 - Category management: create categories, assign games, and filter from the left nav
-- Dark mode toggle in Preferences
 - Optional splash screen + startup sound

 ## Screenshots